1955 Mid Ulster by-election

-The by-election held in Mid Ulster on 11 August 1955 was called as a result of a vote in the British parliament on 18 July 1955 which voted 197 votes to 63 to nullify the result of the previous 1955 UK General Election in the constituency.
-At that election, Sinn Féin candidate Tom Mitchell took the seat.
+The 1955 by-election held in Mid Ulster on 11 August 1955 was called as a result of a vote in the British parliament on 18 July 1955 which voted 197 votes to 63 to nullify the result of the previous 1955 UK General Election in the constituency.
+Mitchell won again but lost the seat to Charles Beattie after an election petition, with Beattie also being disqualified shortly after for holding an office of profit.
+This led to the 1956 Mid Ulster by-election.

+Background

+At the 1955 United Kingdom general election, Tom Mitchell won the Mid Ulster constituency.
+In July 1955, the Attorney-General for Northern Ireland moved a motion in the House of Commons to nullify Mitchell's election on the grounds that he was a convicted felon and had been sentenced to a 10 year prison sentence.
+Accordingly, this made Mitchell ineligible to be a Member of Parliament (MP) under the Forfeiture Act 1870.
+The House voted 197 to 63 in favour to nullify the election and declare the Mid Ulster seat vacant.

+Result

+Aftermath

 In the by-election, Mitchell managed to retain the seat with an increase in the number of votes.

-In the aftermath of the election, the defeated Unionist candidate successfully lodged a petition to have Mitchell, a convicted felon, removed as Member of Parliament (MP).
-The seat was subsequently given to Charles Beattie.
-However, as Beattie was at the time of his appointment a member of an appeals tribunal, considered "offices of profit under the Crown", the British House of Commons ruled that this disqualified him from the office of MP.
+In the aftermath of the election, the defeated Unionist candidate successfully lodged a petition to have Mitchell, a convicted felon, removed as MP again.
+The seat was subsequently given to Charles Beattie with the votes for Mitchell being treated as been "thrown away".
+However, it later emerged that at the time of the election, Beattie was a member of an appeals tribunal, considered an "office of profit under the Crown", the House of Commons voted without a division in favour of the Attorney-General's motion that this disqualified him from the office of MP and vacated the seat.
+As a result, another by-election was called in 1956.

-This led to the 1956 Mid Ulster by-election.